react-navigation/react-navigation.github.io/versioned_docs/version-8.x/hello-react-navigation.md

 }
 ```

 Here, `RootStack` is the root navigator we created earlier using `createNativeStackNavigator`.
-You can place this code just below the code where you created your root navigator.
+You can place this code where you use the root navigator with `createStaticNavigation` or `NavigationContainer`.

 Check out the [Type checking with TypeScript](typescript.md) guide for more details.